Mad about yuzu: the fruit that’s trending

 “You can’t just pick the fruit from the tree,” she says.
 “You actually have to physically cut it off the tree.
 If you try to pick it, the stem pulls out and you end up with a hole in the fruit.”

 Buchanan normally supplies his yuzu to restaurants and foodservice distributors, and also uses it to make craft beer and cosmetic products.
 But with the constant shut-downs of hospitality across Australia, demand for his yuzu has slowed from a flood to a trickle.

 “Because of the virus, most of my crop was just left to rot on the ground this year,” he says.
 “We’ve had to find other ways to use the fruit.
 We extract serum to go in our cosmetics, but it’s not easy, and it’s a very expensive game, too.
-But we’ve got to do other things to make a living, because we’re going slowly broke.
-People don’t see the amount of fruit we lose.
-Right now, I would have tonnes of kaffir lime fruit just rotting in the paddock.”
+But we’ve got to do other things to make a living, because we’re going slowly broke.”

-Buchanan knows he’s not the only grower doing it tough, and that many are doing it tougher – with some local farmers in his area selling up and leaving the industry altogether.
+Buchanan knows he’s not the only grower doing it tough, and that many are doing it tougher.
+Some local farmers in his area have sold up and left the industry altogether.

 “I think, with COVID, we’ve just got to live with it.
 But we’re not going to stay in the industry if we can’t survive anymore.
 Then I think it’ll be too late for the people in the city to wake up and go, ‘Wait a minute – where are we going to get all our interesting fruit from?’”

-If you’d like to try growing your own yuzu, you can buy yuzu grafted and seedling fruit trees at daleysfruit.com.au
+Want to grow your own yuzu?
+You can buy grafted and seedling trees at daleysfruit.com.au